Solar cycle 25 prediction using length-to-amplitude relations: Prediction of SC25 maximum

-The LNA and LAL rules stated above allow to estimate the time and magnitude of the maximum of the next cycle provided we know the length of the current one.
-Since the minimum between SC24 and SC25 in the 13-month smoothed index occurs in December 2019, the length of the SC24 is 11.0~yr, and it follows from \eq{eqwr} and \eq{eqlalr} that
+{Linear regressions \eq{eqlnar} and \eq{eqlalr} based on} the LNA and LAL rules allow to estimate the moment and magnitude of the maximum of the next cycle, {as well as prediction confidence intervals of the estimations (see, e.g., \opencite{sachs72})}, provided we know the length of the current one.
+Since the minimum between SC24 and SC25 in the 13-month smoothed index occurs in December 2019, the length of the SC24 is 11.0~yr, {we obtain predictions}